Restructuring and insolvency in Spain: overview

 Objective.
-Out-of-court refinancing proceedings allow the debtor to reach an agreement with the majority of its creditors to increase the available credit or to modify its obligations to avoid insolvency court proceedings.
+Refinancing proceedings allow the debtor to reach an agreement with the majority of its creditors to increase the available credit or to modify its obligations to avoid insolvency court proceedings.

 Initiation.
 These proceedings are started exclusively by the debtor.
 The refinancing agreement must include a viability plan that allows the debtor to continue activity in the short- and medium-term.
-In addition, if the debtor wants the agreement to remain out of reach of any eventual avoidance actions, the agreement must be countersigned by an independent expert and granted in a public deed.
+In addition, if the debtor wants the agreement to remain out of reach of any eventual clawback actions, the agreement must be certified by an account auditor and granted in a public deed.

 Consent and approvals.
 There must be at least 60% of the debtor company's debt at the date of the refinancing agreement and 51% of the financing creditors to become accepted by the court.

 Supervision and control.
 A report confirming the effectiveness of the proposed refinancing must be obtained from an auditor appointed by the Company's Registry (Resgistro Mercantil), if the company does not have its own auditor.
 The refinancing agreement must be granted by public deed.

 Length of procedure.
 There is no set length of procedure.

 Conclusion.
-The restructuring agreement provides for modification of the debtor's total available credit or the debtor's obligations.
-When it is approved by the required majority, it affects all the creditors that voluntarily have decided to adhere to it (for example, labour credits, commercial credits or public credits) or have been affected through the fulfilling of certain requirements (for example, financing creditors that did not vote or vote against the refinancing agreement).
+The refinancing agreement provides for modification of the debtor's total available credit or the debtor's obligations.
+When it is approved by the required majority and by the court, it affects all the creditors that voluntarily have decided to adhere to it (for example, labour credits, commercial credits or public credits) or have been affected through the fulfilling of certain requirements (for example, financing creditors that did not vote or vote against the refinancing agreement).
 This allows the company to avoid insolvency court proceedings, provided the debtor observes the agreement's provisions.

 See information on liquidation during insolvency proceedings (concurso) in Question 6.

-In a voluntary insolvency, directors have the most significant role because they remain in their positions and the company continues to manage its assets, until the moment that the liquidation phase becomes open.
+In a voluntary insolvency proceeding, directors have the most significant role because they remain in their positions and the company continues to manage its assets, until the moment that the liquidation phase becomes open.
 However, they need the receiver's authorisation for any act related to their economic activity.
 The receivers can grant prior and general authorisation for certain acts to expedite the continuation of the debtor's managerial activity.
 For the opening and acceptance of the composition agreement, the receiver will end his functions and the company will return to its normal activity.

 Influence on outcome of procedure

 In compulsory insolvencies, the receiver's role is more significant because the receiver takes over the administration of the company's assets from the first moment of the insolvency declaration and the debtor becomes separated from the management.
-In this type of insolvency, the receivers must adopt all necessary measures related to the continuation of the professional debtor's activity.
+In this type of insolvency, the receiver must adopt all necessary measures related to the continuation of the professional debtor's activity.

 In both cases, either voluntary or compulsory proceedings, the receiver's role is essential because restructuring operations cannot be approved without their consent.
-All restructuring proceedings require the debtor's collaboration, who must appear in court when summoned by the receivers or the judge.
+However, all restructuring proceedings, in normal conditions, require the debtor's collaboration, who must appear in court when summoned by the receivers or the judge.